 Good color discrimination is required for pilots, electricians, law enforcement, and other occupations.
 Imagine if a police officer shot at the brown car instead of the green one.
 This would pose a safety and liability hazard.
 Therefore, some occupations have color vision requirements.

 There are too many children that aspire for one of these occupations, only to find out after much time and investment that they have a color deficiency.
 Disappointing, to say the least!
 This is one of the many reasons why children should undergo a comprehensive eye exam and not just a vision screening at school or at the pediatrician’s office.
 One trick to pass these occupational color vision requirements is wearing a red filter contact lens in one eye, usually the non-dominant eye.
 Wearing this type of contact lens creates an additional perceptual clue so you can see what is intended during color vision testing

 The old rigid X-Chrom lens

 The X-Chrom contact lens (often misspelled as X-Chrome) gained interest in the late 1970s and 1980s.
-Contact lens labs no longer produce this proprietary rigid, non-disposable contact lens in an antiquated and completely oxygen impermeable material called PMMA.
+Only one custom contact lens lab now produces this proprietary, non-disposable contact lens in an antiquated and completely oxygen impermeable material called PMMA.
 This lens was evaluated for aeronautical uses and demonstrated to help with the common color vision plates, called pseudoisochromatic color tests.
 But there are drawbacks.
-It can reduce depth perception and doesn’t improve the ability to pass some more esoteric color vision tests.
+It can reduce depth perception and does not improve the ability to pass some more esoteric color vision tests.

 While the X-Chrom lens allowed wearers with color deficiencies to continue career aspirations with color vision requirements, this loophole was closed.
 Today, the Federal Aviation Administration (FAA) specifically disallows the use of color-altering contact lenses like X-Chrom for passing their flight physical.
 As another example, the California Department of Corrections and Rehabilitation disallows Peace Officers from using these color filter contact lenses to pass their color vision testing.
 Many other occupations likewise disallow use of X-Chrom and other color filters in order to protect public safety.